lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/04-Interacting-with-code/README.md

 # => [[1, "AC/DC"], [2, "Accept"], [3, "Aerosmith"]]
 ```

-You can then import your query methods with:
+If testing from `irb`, you can then import and call your query methods with:

 ```ruby
 require_relative "lib/queries"